-- 1. A disciplinary or misconduct investigation.

-- 2. A child protection investigation.

-- 3. A criminal investigation.
+- 1. A disciplinary or misconduct investigation. - 2.
+A safeguarding protection investigation. - 3.
+A criminal investigation.

-The results of the police and child protection investigation may well influence the disciplinary investigation, but not necessarily.
+The results of the police and safeguarding protection investigation may well influence the disciplinary investigation, but not necessarily.

-It is recognised that it is not easy to believe that a colleague or friend may be abusing a child or young person.
-The organisation should assure all staff and volunteers that they will be fully supported and protected if they have, in good faith, reported their concerns over a colleague's behaviour towards a child or young person.
+It is recognised that it is not easy to believe that a colleague or friend may be abusing a person.
+The organisation should assure all staff and volunteers that they will be fully supported and protected if they have, in good faith, reported their concerns over a colleague's behaviour towards adults at risk from harm and abuse.